-Adrenal fatigue, also known as adrenal insufficiency, is characterized by relentless, debilitating fatigue.
+Adrenal fatigue is characterized by relentless, debilitating fatigue.
 The adrenal glands are your body’s primary “shock absorbers.”
 These two little thumb-sized glands sitting on top of your kidneys produce hormones including norepinephrine, cortisol and DHEA that allow you to respond to the conditions of your daily life in healthy and flexible ways.

 I will discuss adrenal fatigue symptoms and adrenal fatigue treatments below, but first, you should know about the hormones that are involved in adrenal insufficiency.